mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 * It makes it impossible to order your tasks by priority.
 * It couples the act of reviewing your to-do list with the act of checking for new emails.

-Instead, I process each email using the following workflow that David Allen popularized in [*Getting Things Done*](https://amzn.to/2J3GIY1):
+Instead, I process each email using the workflow that David Allen popularized in [*Getting Things Done*](https://amzn.to/2J3GIY1):

 1. If the email doesn't require a response, I archive it.
 1. If the email requires a response I can write in under two minutes, I reply immediately.